wp-plugins/flyzoo/readme.txt

 Connect, engage and grow your audience: Flyzoo Chat has been designed for dating websites, online traders, gamers, radio stations, shops... and any other kind of website looking to boost engagement!

-Three different layout modes and tons of features: start your 14-day free trial now!
+Start your 14-day free trial now!

 ####Chat Features####